nlebedenco/Carambolas/Doc/README-Carambolas.Net.md

 - All data acks are `0b1--1----`;
   - Bit 6 indicates if it has gap information;
   - Bit 4 indicates if it has duplicate information;
-  - Bits 3 to 0 indicate the channel;
+  - Bits 3 are reserved for future use;
 - All user data messages are `0b0--1----`;
   - Bit 6 indicates if it is unreliable(0) or reliable (1);
   - Bit 4 indicates if it is a segment(0) or fragment (1);
-  - Bits 3 to 0 indicate the channel;
+  - Bits 3 are reserved for future use;

 ##### ACKACC (0x8A)